medvir/shiny-server/README.md

 `sudo systemctl status shiny-server`

 ## Deployment of shiny apps
 Shiny apps can be put into in a new directory in this repository and synchronized with `/srv/shiny-server/` on the ScienceCloud shiny server.
-Other subfolders than `IMV` can be created.

 ## Web adress
 http://172.23.175.116:3838 or http://172.23.175.116:3838/folder_name/app_name